 Before your exam, you will be asked to remove all metal items including jewelry, glasses, hairpins, dentures, hearing aids, and some clothing.

 During the Scan

-The technologist operating the CT scanner will explain what will happen.
+The technologist operating the CT scanner will explain what will happen during the scan.
 You will be asked to lie on a table.
-You may hear clicking and whirring noises as images are generated.
+You may hear clicking and whirring noises as images are generated while your body moves through the machine.
 It is important to lie still because movement can cause blurry pictures.
 Your technologist will ask you to stay still and hold your breath for short periods during the scan.
 Throughout the exam, you will be able to communicate with your technologist, and they will be able to see, hear, and talk to you.